Parisian Lives

 Deirdre Bair

-À propos de cette écoute
+À propos de ce contenu audio

-A Publishers Weekly Best Book of the Year
+A Publishers Weekly Best Book of 2019

-National Book Award-winning biographer Deirdre Bair explores her 15 remarkable years in Paris with Samuel Beckett and Simone de Beauvoir, painting intimate new portraits of two literary giants and revealing secrets of the biographical art.
+National Book Award-winning biographer Deirdre Bair explores her fifteen remarkable years in Paris with Samuel Beckett and Simone de Beauvoir, painting intimate new portraits of two literary giants and revealing secrets of the biographical art.

-In 1971, Deirdre Bair was a journalist and a recently minted PhD who managed to secure access to Nobel Prize-winning author Samuel Beckett.
+In 1971 Deirdre Bair was a journalist and a recently minted Ph.D. who managed to secure access to Nobel Prize-winning author Samuel Beckett.
 He agreed that she could be his biographer despite her never having written a biography before.
 The next seven years of probing conversations, intercontinental research, singular encounters with Beckett's friends, and peculiar cat-and-mouse games resulted in Samuel Beckett: A Biography, which went on to win the National Book Award and propel Bair to her next subject: Simone de Beauvoir.

 Where Beckett had been retiring and elusive, Beauvoir was domineering and all encompassing.
-Plus, there was a catch: Beauvoir and Beckett despised each other - and lived in the same neighborhood.
+Plus, there was a catch: Beauvoir and Beckett despised each other--and lived in the same neighborhood.
 Bair, who resorted to dodging one subject or the other by hiding out in the great cafés of Paris, learned that what works in terms of process for one biography rarely applies to the next.
 Her seven-year relationship with the forceful and difficult Beauvoir required a radical change in approach and yielded another groundbreaking literary profile while also awakening Bair to an era of burgeoning feminist consciousness.

 Drawing on Bair's extensive notes from the period, including never-before-told anecdotes and details considered impossible to publish at the time, Parisian Lives gives us an entirely new perspective on the all-too-human side of these legendary thinkers.
-It is also a warmly personal reflection on the writing life - its compromises, its joys, and its rewards.
+It is also a warmly personal reflection on the writing life--its compromises, its joys, and its rewards.

 Bénéficiez automatiquement de 2 livres audio offerts.Bonne écoute !